 Jonathan E. Shoag, MD is working to identify drugs that have activity against the normal prostate and can be used to understand and treat prostate cancer.

-Medicine’s Jonathan Shoag talks about improved model for prostate cancer screening
+Medicine’s Jonathan Shoag, MD talks about improved model for prostate cancer screening

 Experts urge medical societies to reconsider prostate cancer screening guidelines